Monitor CCTV Equipment with PRTG: Complete Video Surveillance Guide

 • Home Security

 Now you are probably reading this article because you already have a CCTV solution in use and would like to monitor it with PRTG.
-This is why I will show you what options PRTG offers you.
+This is why I will show you what options PRTG offers you as a comprehensive monitoring solution.

-Of course, you are interested in more information than that, so here are some general recommendations on what you can monitor with our predefined sensors:
+Of course, you are interested in more metrics than that, so here are some general recommendations on what you can monitor with our predefined sensors:

 What?
 Why?
 How?

-Storage Of course, you would also like to know if the DVR/ NVR/ SAN/ NAS that stores the recordings of your cameras still has enough space available, and be alerted well in advance of not being able to store more recordings.
+Storage Of course, you would also like to know if the DVR/ NVR/ SAN/ NAS that stores the recordings of your CCTV cameras still has enough space available in your data center, and receive notifications well in advance of not being able to store more recordings.
 Through Storage Sensors, EXE/Script (PowerShell), EXE/Script Advanced, MIBs via SNMP Library and receive HTTP/Push Data

-Other data collected by your devices (temperature, movement, light, sounds, vibration…) As mentioned before, different cameras will give you different additional information – and they can be integrated into PRTG as well!
+Other data collected by your devices (temperature, movement, light, sounds, vibration…) As mentioned before, different CCTV cameras will give you different additional metrics – and they can be integrated into PRTG as well for comprehensive IT monitoring!
 Through EXE/Script (PowerShell), EXE/Script Advanced, MIBs via SNMP Library and receive HTTP/Push Data

 (Rest-)API What?